-On no less than an annual basis, HPN will evaluate the UM Program to ensure that it remains current and appropriate, including but not limited to assessment of:
+On no less than an annual basis, the Senior Director, Clinical Compliance will evaluate the UM Program to ensure that it remains current and appropriate, including but not limited to assessment of:

 - 1. Program structure - 2.
 Program scope, processes, and information sources used to determine benefit coverage and medical necessity - 3.
 The level of involvement of designated senior level physician(s) and designated behavioral healthcare practitioner(s) in the UM Program